Gran Turismo 3: A-Spec

-Like its predecessors, the game opened to critical acclaim and was commercial success and went on to become the best-selling game in the series to date, as well as the second best-selling PlayStation 2 game and is the best-selling PlayStation 2 exclusive with the game selling 14 million copies since release.
-It has been considered to be one of the greatest video games of all time.
+Like its predecessors, the game released to critical acclaim and was a commercial success.
+It went on to become the best-selling game in the series to date, the best-selling PlayStation 2 exclusive, and the second best-selling PlayStation 2 game (behind only Grand Theft Auto: San Andreas), having sold over 14.8 million copies since release.
+It is considered one of the greatest video games ever made.
+A landmark shift to the next generation of consoles, it is often cited as a turning point for the series and the sim racing genre as a whole.
+Its successor, Gran Turismo 4, was released in December 2004.